randommm/rust-financial-platform/README.md

 Additionally an API to query the data is provided.

-## Usage instructions without Docker compose
+## Usage instructions with Docker compose

 * Create a file called `.env` in the root directory (same folder that `LICENSE` is) with Finnhub API token, the Postgresql database url: